-The Committee uses, for the President and Chief Executive Officer, for the President, TC Transcontinental Printing and for the President, TC Transcontinental Packaging, a comparison group composed of companies with revenues ranging from \$0.1 billion to \$13.9 billion and a median of \$3.7 billion.
-It should be noted that the comparison groups used to compare the compensation of these executive officers include companies outside Canada of more or less comparable size with which the Corporation competes in terms of client base and recruitment of resources at the executive level.
+For the President and Chief Executive Officer and for the Executive Vice President and Chief Financial Officer, the Committee uses a comparison group composed of companies with revenues ranging from \$1.6 billion to \$18.3 billion and a median of \$4.6 billion.
+It should be noted that the comparison groups used to compare the compensation of these executive officers include companies outside Canada with which the Corporation competes in terms of client base and recruitment of resources at the executive level.

-With respect to the compensation of the Chief Financial Officer, and the Chief Human Resources Officer, the Committee uses a comparison group formed of companies of a similar size, with head offices located in Québec, with the exception of two organizations headquartered in Winnipeg and Toronto.
+With respect to the compensation of the Chief Human Resources Officer and the Chief Legal Officer and Corporate Secretary, the Committee uses a comparison group formed of companies of a similar size, with head offices located in Québec, with the exception of two organizations headquartered in Winnipeg and Toronto.